Somatosensory Evoked Potentials (SSEP)

 What does the test involve?

-The CP will attach small silver discs (electrodes) to certain points on your child’s head using a soft paste.
+The Clinical Physiologist will attach small silver discs (electrodes) to certain points on your child’s head using a soft paste.
 Sometimes, they will measure your child’s head beforehand and mark the points with a soft pencil before attaching the electrodes.
 Additional electrodes might be applied to the neck, shoulders, lower back and/or legs.

-As each electrode is attached, the CP will clean the area of the scalp with a cotton bud and some cream.
+As each electrode is attached, the Clinical Physiologist will clean the area of the scalp with a cotton bud and some cream.
 This does not hurt but some children do not like it.
 While all the electrodes are being applied, your child can sit on a chair, the bed or your lap, and can play with toys – we have many toys in the department but feel free to bring your child’s own favourite book, toy or comforter.

 Once all electrodes are in place, a small electric pulse will be applied to your child’s wrist and/or ankle to stimulate the nerve – this will make their fingers or toes tingle and wiggle but does not hurt.
 Usually, we repeat each stimulus a number of times so that plenty of responses are recorded and averaged out to show how the nerve pathways are working.